 Digital credentials are delivered instantly via email after students reach the target criteria, for example passing the certification exam or completing the program.
 Credential emails provide an opportunity to encourage students to engage and share their achievements through call to action buttons.
 If there is a specific social media platform you are targeting as part of your marketing strategy, include a CTA that directs students to share to that platform.
 For example, ‘Share to Facebook’ or ‘Add Credential to LinkedIn’.

 The effectiveness of your campaigns can be tracked using Google Analytics.
-Website activity including traffic, traffic sources, session duration, pages per session, and bounce rate provides insight into how well your marketing site is performing.
+Website activity including traffic, traffic sources, session duration, user engagements, and engagement rate provides insight into how well your marketing site is performing.
 Google Analytics can be integrated with Google Ads to review PPC campaigns including the quality of landing pages and conversion rates (goals).
 Data analytics are displayed as a dashboard-style overview for casual tracking or can be used for in-depth reporting including funnel visualization and custom visitor segmentation.
 For course providers that are selling programs from their own marketing site, e-commerce reporting offers the ability to track sales activity and performance.

 There are many channels available to utilize when trying to increase visibility to your professional certification programs.
 Depending on your available resources you will want to build a marketing plan that utilizes them all.
 At the very least, focus on the channels your audience are engaging with the most.